 But maybe you’ve had a few monkey wrenches thrown into the plans.

-Whether the COVID-19 pandemic has altered your plans, you’ve fallen short on saving enough for the down payment, or you just want to wait another month, there’s no reason not to plan ahead and take critical steps forward to ensure you become a homeowner this year.
+Whether you’ve fallen short on saving enough for the down payment, or you just want to wait another month, there’s no reason not to plan ahead and take critical steps forward to ensure you become a homeowner this year.

 There are many action items involved in buying a home.
 And there is no better time than now to start checking off some of these must-dos.
 By completing some of these tasks, you’ll find yourself in a much better position to act quickly once you’re ready to buy.

 Sounds scary, doesn’t it?
 But this first step of meeting with a lender will clear the air on your financial standing and ultimately how much of a home you’ll be able to afford.
 Most lenders are operating remotely so you can easily discuss your situation via phone and upload your documents online.